eastbanctech/dob-docs/docs/ia-absence.md

 Users have the ability to add or delete absences through the Inspector's App.

 <section id="adding-an-absence" markdown="1">

 ## Adding an Absence

-To add an absence click on the + icon on the schedule
+To add an absence click on the [+] icon on the schedule

 ![Group 4 -screenshot](https://user-images.githubusercontent.com/84864458/123666612-607b5c00-d807-11eb-9df6-3b9b20facceb.png)

-Then click on "Title" and enter a title for the absence, like "Vacation" or "Sick day" and click on "Starts."
-The Inspector can only report absences for today and the future, not the past
+Then click on "Title" and enter a resaon for the absence, for example "Vacation" or "Sick day," and then chose a time-frame of the absence by clicking on "Starts."
+The Inspector can only report absences for today and the future, not the past.

 ![Group 5 -screenshot](https://user-images.githubusercontent.com/84864458/123666697-725cff00-d807-11eb-9a55-621744d61103.png)